Riick97/Jongens-Meisjes/README.md

 This application was build using Svelte Vite and Firebase.
 The multiplayer feature was achieved using the firestore database realtime updates.

 ## Links
-The application can be found at: jongens-meisjes.web.app
+The application can be found at: https://jongens-meisjes.web.app/